When Will Disneyland Resume Magic Key Annual Pass Sales in 2023?

 Even with AP sales paused, crowds were absolutely bonkers last November and December.
 We visited the parks on numerous days that historically would’ve been shoulder season only to find peak season crowds.
 Wait times for attractions were high, but the biggest issues were congestion and dining.
 Mobile Order time slots were often far into the future, waits upon arrival were still lengthy, and menus remain incredibly scaled back.

-Thus far, 2022 has been even busier than last year.
 Crowds really picked up around Presidents’ Day weekend and remained elevated through Easter.
 Some of the summer was slightly less busy, but there was minimal off-season this year after schools went back into session.
 Since pretty much the start of Halloween season, crowds have been bad.
-That’s gotten even worse this month, with crowds exploding in October and likely to get worse between now and December 2022.
+Finally, holiday season attendance exploded in October through December, and is still incredibly high as of early January 2023.

 Diminished reservation availability has been exacerbated by the fact that Disneyland Resort still isn’t operating at 100%.
 It may seem minor, but there’s missing entertainment, an entire land is closed, and not every venue in the park is fully efficient due to staffing shortages.
 Even attraction capacity is reduced because there’s been more Cast Member turnover than normal, and new employees aren’t as good as experienced ones at dispatching ride vehicles efficiently.
 All minor in isolation, but it adds up in the grand scheme of things.